AaltoPML/VAI-Lab/README.md

 ### From Command Line

-To launch the framework with the GUI
+To launch the framework with the GUI:
 ```bash
 aidesign
 ```

-or to execute an existing config file
+To launch the framework with an existing config file
 ```bash
 aidesign --file <path_to_config_file>
 ```